-In this tutorial we will show you how to install ArangoDB on Ubuntu 16.04 LTS.
-For those of you who didn’t know, Arango database (ArangoDB) is a multi-model database program, meaning one which uses a combination of Key-Value pairs, files and graphs to store info.
+In this tutorial, we will show you how to install ArangoDB on Ubuntu 16.04 LTS.
+For those of you who didn’t know, the Arango database (ArangoDB) is a multi-model database program, meaning one which uses a combination of Key-Value pairs, files, and graphs to store info.
 It has a flexible information model for files and graphs.
-It is a general purpose database and gives all attributes which are necessary for a contemporary web application.
+It is a general-purpose database and gives all attributes which are necessary for a contemporary web application.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation ArangoDB on an Ubuntu 16.04 Xenial Xerus server.

 Install ArangoDB on Ubuntu 16.04 LTS

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 By default, ArangoDB is not available in the Ubuntu repository, so you will need to add the ArangoDB repository to your system: